cplkimth/EFCoreCodeGenerator/README.md

 comment = "<#- ", {character}, " -#>";
 character = [a-z] | [A-Z] | [0-9] | white space ;
 ```
-* A parser which understands above grammer is included.
+* A parser which understands above grammar is included.